+Teaching/Learning (F) Managing technology for competitive advantage in a digital world Videos (~10 minutes in total), plus discussion/activities/self-study in between the following topics Technology life cycle Diffusion of innovation Technology leadership and followership Assessing technology needs Making technology decisions Sourcing and acquiring new technologies Organizing for innovation This subject is designed to be interactive, with short videos, cases, in-class

-This subject is designed to be interactive, with short videos, cases, in-class discussions and activities interspersed throughout an introductory session and four 3-hour seminars.
+Methodology discussions and activities interspersed throughout an introductory session and thirtheen 1-hour seminars.
 Students are encouraged to go beyond the understanding of concepts, and to reflect on their learning process.
 Learning from the responses and feedback from their peers is also critical.

-Assessment Methods

-in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)
+Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)

-a b С d
+a b c d

+1. Quizzes 10% ✓ ✓

-1. Quizzes 50% ✓ ✓ ✓ ✓
+2. Participation in discussion forum / journal 30% ✓ ✓ ✓ ✓

-2. Reflection 50% ✓ ✓ ✓ ✓
+3. Personal Reflection 60% ✓ ✓ ✓ ✓

 Total 100 %

 Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Requiring students to answer multiple-choice questions at the end of each module is appropriate for helping the first-year students confirm their understanding of the concepts.
 The requirement of writing some textual responses is to assess the schema established by the students toward innovation and entrepreneurship.

-Student Study Effort Expected Class contact:
+Student Study Effort Class contact:

-One online introductory session, plus four online video modules, combined with in-class discussions and activities, interspersed throughout 13 Hrs.
+Expected One online introductory session, plus four online video modules, combined with in-class discussions and activities, interspersed throughout 13 Hrs.

 Other student study effort:

 Self-study and preparation 20 Hrs.

-■ Assignment 10 Hrs.
+Assignment 10 Hrs.

-Total student study effort 43 Hrs.
+43 Hrs.

-Reading List and References Bateman, T. S., & Konopaske, R. (2021).
-Management: Leading & collaborating in a competitive world .
+Reading List and References

+Bateman, T. S., & Konopaske, R. (2021).
+Management: Leading & collaborating in a competitive world.
 NY: McGraw-Hill.

+Bamford, C., & Bruton, G. (2022).
+Entrepreneurship: The art, science, and process for success.
+McGraw-Hill.

 Osterwalder, A., & Pigneur, Y. (2010).
 Business model generation: A handbook for visionaries, game changers, and challengers.
 Hoboken, NJ: John Wiley & Sons.

 Osterwalder, A., Pigneur, Y., Bernarda, G., & Smith, A. (2014).
 Value proposition design: How to create products and services customers want.
 Hoboken, NJ: John Wiley & Sons.

 Ries, E. (2011).
 The lean start-up.
 NY: Crown Business.